Borneo Convention Centre Kuching

 The Borneo Convention Centre Kuching (BCCK) is a convention centre located in Kuching, Sarawak, Malaysia.
 It is the first dedicated convention and exhibition centre in Borneo and the second-largest convention centre in Borneo after the Sabah International Convention Centre in Kota Kinabalu.
 Located approximately 8 km from the city centre, it aims to organize and attract local and international concerts, events, exhibitions and conventions to Sarawak.

 The convention centre is managed by Borneo Isthmus Development Sdn.
 Bhd., which is a Sarawak state-owned company.
 It oversees all operational aspects of convention centre.
 BCCK is commonly mistaken as the new office for the Sarawak Convention Bureau (SCB).
 The SCB functions to attract and bid for conferences and meetings to the state of Sarawak which can be hosted in any venue as chosen by the organizers.

 Construction

+First phase

 Located on a six-hectare riverfront site in the city of Kuching, construction began in June 2006.
 The estimated cost of construction was about RM 200 million.
 Construction was completed in October 2009.

+Expansion

+The second stage of the convention centre, known as BCCK2, began on April 30, 2025 and is expected to be fully completed by March 31, 2028.
+The expansion was designed by KIRK Architects and the RM550 million-construction contract was awarded to Cahya Mata Sarawak subsidiary, CMS Land Sdn Bhd.
+The expansion is set to be one of the world's largest single-floor timber structures, at 15,500 m² under-roof with a clear span of 42 metres, when combined with the existing BCCK, will be able to host 15,000 visitors at once.